Wet Algemene Bepalingen

 The Wet van 15 mei 1829, houdende algemeene bepalingen der wetgeving van het Koningrijk (English Law from 15 may 1829, holding general decrees from the legislation of the Kingdom, short name Wet algemene bepalingen) is a principal law of the Netherlands containing a number of basic precepts pertaining to the applicability of the law in general.
 It is considered part of the body of constitutional law of the Netherlands, which is composed primarily of Constitution of the Netherlands and the Charter for the Kingdom of the Netherlands.

 History

 The Wet algemene bepalingen was developed by a legal advisory committee instituted by the Dutch King William I in 1814.
-It was originally intended to be part of the "General Definitions and Decrees" section of the new Dutch Civil Law, which William I intended to replace the Napoleonic code left over from the French occupation of the Netherlands which had ended in 1813.
+It was originally intended to be part of the "General Definitions and Decrees" section of the new Dutch Civil Law, which William I intended to replace the Napoleonic Code left over from the French occupation of the Netherlands which had ended in 1813.
+Both laws were thus drafted at the same time.
 However, 1815 saw the start of a long period of political discord among the committee members and later the States-General of the Netherlands.
 This discord had two primary causes: